 Although it all comes down to logic, some effective tips will help you on your way to becoming a master kakuro puzzler.
 For instance, to help you remember, use a pencil to make small notes of the possible solutions in each box.
 Erase or cross out the numbers as the process of elimination dictates.
 It also makes sense to start with the easiest clues, in the hopes that those solutions will unlock harder ones.
 So, look for groups with the fewest boxes, and look for clues that are either small numbers or large numbers.
 These will tend to have the fewest number of solution sets.

 Most of all, of course, the best teacher is practice.
-For lots more information on kakuro and puzzles, tally the links on the next page.
+For lots more information on kakuro and puzzles, tally the links below.